• Skip to primary navigation

 I’ve even seen it in health and wellness spaces that aren’t focused on trauma or illness – for instance, on the Bulletproof YouTube channel, or in the Instagram posts of “pro-metabolic” nutrition influencers.
 It seems that polyvagal theory has become relevant for just about anyone interested in human health.

-The comments below the Dave Asprey video give an idea of the enthusiasm and gratitude with which polyvagal theory is most often received.
-However, the theory has also been criticized by some scientists, most notably psychosomatic researcher Paul Grossman.
+The comments below the Dave Asprey video give an idea of the enthusiasm and gratitude with which polyvagal theory is most often received by the public.
+However, the theory has been criticized by scientists, most notably psychosomatic researcher Paul Grossman.

 The exchanges between these two researchers have been largely unproductive, and I suspect this is in large part due to the fact that Grossman is critiquing polyvagal theory purely at the level of biology, while Porges conceptualizes the theory primarily within the contexts of experimental psychophysiology or broadly integrative “mind-body” research.
 Thus, I propose that polyvagal theory and its attendant controversy cannot be understood through analysis at the level of biology alone.